jagsandhu/spa-app/1-Authentication/1-sign-in/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\src\app\auth-config.ts` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-angular-spa` app copied from the Azure portal.
+1. Find the key `e9fe2439-7b5f-46ea-b079-077be01f6575` and replace the existing value with the application ID (clientId) of `msal-angular-spa` app copied from the Azure portal.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with the tenant ID of `msal-angular-spa` app copied from the Azure portal.
+1. Find the key `1877e775-e4b3-445f-89a4-15cf34043c91` and replace the existing value with the tenant ID of `msal-angular-spa` app copied from the Azure portal.

 ## Running the sample